hobbo91/BetterBright/README.md

 Based on the older *bright3* brightness plugin by hiroi01 (itself a mod of *bright* by plum) - https://hiroi01.com/?p=prx#bright3 - which is where the original screen-patching idea came from.

 ---

 ## What it does

+Allows better control over the PSP display brightness, this allows you to utilise the full brightness range which is otherwise unavailable the stock PSP firmware.

 Press the PSP's **Display (brightness) button** to cycle through the brightness values you list in `BetterBright.ini`.

+By default you can also hold hold a trigger + tap Display: **R = brighter, L = dimmer**

 It also **remembers** the level you chose and re-applies it after returning to the XMB, launching a game, or rebooting - instead of snapping back to the